Reverse Shoulder Arthroplasty

 Patient Position

-For RTSA, the patient is usually positioned in a beach chair position with the chest is tilted to 60 degrees.
+For RTSA, the patient is usually positioned in a beach chair with the chest tilted to 60 degrees.
 The shoulder should be on the edge to allow full arm extension and adequate exposure of the humerus during the procedure.
-To give the surgeons enough access to the surgical field, the recommendation is for the anesthetic team to be on the other side of the operative table.
+The anesthetic team should be on the other side of the operative table to give the surgeons enough access to the surgical field.

 Examination Under Anesthesia

-Shoulder passive range of motion could be masked by pain, and challenging to determine the exact range while the patient is awake.
-After patient positioning, it is useful to examine the shoulder for passive range movement and soft tissue tension to allow proper planning for soft tissue contracture release as required.
+The shoulder's passive range of motion could be masked by pain, and it is challenging to determine the exact range while the patient is awake.
+After patient positioning, examining the shoulder for passive range movement and soft tissue tension is useful to allow proper planning for soft tissue contracture release as required.

 Surgical Approach

 RTSA is commonly performed through the deltopectoral approach or the anterior superior approach.[30]
 The deltopectoral approach allows better visualization of the lower glenoid, which is important for correct inferior sitting of the base plate.
-Other advantages of the deltopectoral approach include axillary nerve identification and protection and hence the lower incidence of axillary nerve palsy, in addition to the better access to the humerus shaft mainly in revision procedures.[31]
+Other advantages of the deltopectoral approach include axillary nerve identification and protection, a lower incidence of axillary nerve palsy, and better access to the humerus shaft, mainly in revision procedures.[31]
 On the other hand, postoperative instability could be higher after the deltopectoral approach compared to the anterior superior approach.[32]
 The selection of the operative approach should be based on the surgeon's experience and patient suitability.

 Deltopectoral Approach

 The bony landmarks for the deltopectoral approach are the coracoid process, the acromion, and the proximal humerus.
-The inter nervous plane for the deltopectoral approach is between the axillary nerve, which innervates the deltoid muscle, and medial and lateral pectoral nerves, which innervate the pectoralis major muscle.
-A 10 to 15 cm long skin incision is required along the line between the coracoid process and the proximal humeral shaft over the deltopectoral groove.
+The inter-nervous plane for the deltopectoral approach is between the axillary nerve, which innervates the deltoid muscle, and medial and lateral pectoral nerves, which innervate the pectoralis major muscle.
+A 10 to 15-cm-long skin incision is required along the line between the coracoid process and the proximal humeral shaft over the deltopectoral groove.
 Careful dissection is required to identify and protect the cephalic vein.
 The cephalic vein is usually mobilized laterally toward the deltoid muscle.
 The conjoint tendon (the short head of the biceps and coracobrachialis) is then identified and retracted medially without much traction to protect the musculocutaneous nerve.
 The clavipectoral fascia should be incised lateral to the conjoint tendon to expose the subscapularis muscle.
-Subscapularis muscle can be divided lateral to the musculotendinous junction to reveal the shoulder joint capsule.
+The subscapularis muscle can be divided lateral to the musculotendinous junction to reveal the shoulder joint capsule.

 Anterior Superior Approach